sacline/sudoku/README.md

 * Board with ability to keep square values, pencils, and a record of moves made.

-* Solver with brute force recursive backtracking algorithm for solving of a board.
-Four deterministic solving algorithms implemented.
+* Solver with brute force recursive backtracking algorithm to solve any board.
+Four "human-like" solving algorithms implemented.

 * GUI that allows the user to play Sudoku using a combination of keyboard and mouse inputs.
 Requires a properly formatted input file (included in this repo at src/main/resources).